Important items you & your kids will need for day hiking

 Best kids hiking jacket

 - Columbia Boys Breathable Water Tight Jacket (& Girls too)

 - Mountain Warehouse Lightning 3 in 1 Waterproof rain jacket

 - Amazon Essentials Light-Weight Water-Resistant Hooded Puffer

 Wearing layers is essential with hiking.
 From the frostiest of starts to your day through to reaching your peak in brilliant sunlight, layer upon layer!
-This is why we love a transitional vest which can be easily layers with your hiking gear.
+This is why we love a transitional vest that can be easily layered with your hiking gear.

 Best ladies hiking vest

 - Columbia Women’s Benton Springs Soft Fleece Vest